The PhD Program

 The student's PhD Committee is composed of a minimum of three graduate faculty members from sociology department and the Dean's Representative (designated by the Graduate School upon General Exam application).
 The student may substitute one of them for a graduate faculty member from another department, if it is decided appropriate by the committee chair and approved by the departmental chair or graduate advisor.
 At least two of the three committee members (other than the Dean's Representative) have to be a full graduate faculty.
 If the student declares an official minor, a faculty member in the minor field must be included in the committee (in addition to the two sociology faculty members).

 Before a PhD student begins the dissertation research, approval of a proposal by the dissertation committee is required.
 The student should submit the dissertation proposal to each of the committee members at least two weeks prior to a scheduled meeting with the committee.
 Members of the committee may approve the proposal, suggest changes in the proposal, or reject the proposal.
-After the committee has approved the proposal, one copy with an approval sheet signed by all committee members must be placed in the student's file.
-This must be done at least one semester before the final oral exam on the dissertation.
+After the committee has approved the proposal, one copy with an approval sheet signed by all committee members must be placed in the student's file (see example form linked in #1 below).
+The proposal defense must be done at least one semester before the final oral exam on the dissertation.
 Any major changes in the research design must be approved by all committee members.

 The proposal should generally include the following items:

 Go to the Enrolled Student Forms page for required forms.